 - Open a normal session to the DUT. - The Testing Station should perform a Standard Login, negotiating ImmediateData=No, InitialR2T=Yes.
 Negotiate ErrorRecoveryLevel>0. - The Testing Station should perform INQUIRY, READ_CAPACITY, and TEST_UNIT_READY commands, waiting for status on each. - The Testing Station should transmit a WRITE command to the DUT, then wait for R2T. - Once R2T is received from the DUT, the Testing Station should transmit Data-Out PDUs.
 The final Data-Out PDU should have a data digest error.
 The DUT is expected to transmit a Reject PDU.

-• Verify that the DUT transmits a Recovery R2T.
+• Verify that the DUT either transmits a Recovery R2T, or waits for the final Data-Out PDU and then terminates the task with status CHECK CONDITION.